cj-greenhouse/aws-push-code/README.md

 ### Features

-Currently, this project is MVP for a speficic CD pipeline at CJ.
+Currently, this project is MVP for a specific CD pipeline at CJ.
 With a few enhancements, it will be generally useful:

 - Differentiate sources in S3.
 Currently each source zip object is